 - Being oddly secretive about parts of personal life

 - Sudden mood swings and changes in behavior

 - Weight loss or changes in physical appearance

 No one expects to develop an addiction when they begin experimenting.
-However, continued experimentation can lead to addiction, often without the person realizing they have become addicted until they try to stop.
+But continued experimentation can lead to addiction, often unknowingly to the individual using the substance.

 Millions of Americans struggle with some form of addiction.
 If you are one of them, know you are not alone — and that many treatment options exist to help you overcome your addiction.
+Find addiction statistics here.

-Over 20 million Americans over the age of 12 have an addiction (excluding tobacco).
+Over 20 million Americans age 12 or older have an addiction (excluding Nicotine).

 100 people die every day from an overdose.
 This rate has tripled in the past 20 years.

-Over 5 million of emergency room visits in 2011 were related to drugs or alcohol.
+Over 5 million emergency room visits in 2011 were related to drugs or alcohol.

 The Controlled Substances Act (CSA) is a law that regulates legal and illegal drugs in the United States.
 Under the CSA, drugs are categorized into different “schedules” according to a drug’s perceived danger and potential for dependence.
 For example, Heroin is classified as a Schedule I drug because of its illegal status and extremely addictive qualities.
 Legal medications on the other hand, such as over-the-counter Painkillers and cough Suppressants, are categorized as Schedule V because of their low chances for abuse.